LightArrowsEXE/dotfiles/mpv/.config/mpv/README.md

 My configuration for mpv.
 Note that this is a setup used and written by a video encoder, so some stuff some users might prefer (like overlaid static noise or automatic debanding on every source) are either not included, commented out, or bound to a toggle.
 Feel free to modify this to your liking, including uncommenting or changing settings however you please.

 By default FSRCNN and Krigbilateral are used for upscaling.
-If you notice heavy frame drops, please comment the imports for those and uncomment ravu-r3
+If you notice heavy frame drops, please comment the imports for those and uncomment ravu-r3 instead.

 ## Included shaders/scripts: